Sing, Unburied, Sing: Characters

-Given is Leonie's older brother who was shot on a hunting trip by Michael's cousin when he was a senior in high school.
+Given Stone is Leonie's older brother who was murdered on a hunting trip by Michael's cousin when he was a senior in high school.
+Given played football in high school and was thought to have a promising college athletic career ahead of him.
 Leonie sees Given's ghost throughout the novel, especially when she uses drugs.
-It is not until the penultimate chapter when Given's ghost is freed, and Leonie does not see him anymore.
+It is not until the penultimate chapter that Given's ghost is freed, and Leonie does not see him anymore.

 Richie knows River from their time spent together in Parchman.
 He was imprisoned in Parchman at twelve years old for stealing food to feed his nine siblings.
 Richie tried to escape later with an inmate named Blue, who was skinned and killed during their failed attempt.
-River killed Richie to spare him from any further pain he would face in prison.
+River killed Richie to spare him from any further pain he would face as a result of the white mob that would have inevitably killed him in a similar manner to Blue.
 Richie's ghost follows Jojo back to Pop after Jojo arrives to pick up his father from Parchman.
 Richie is the third narrator of the story and he struggles to understand and accept his death.

-Big Joseph is Michael's father.
+Big Joseph Ladner is Michael's father.
 He does not have a good relationship with his son and the rest of the family because Michael is in a relationship with Leonie, a Black woman.
 Big Joseph was present at the trial for his nephew after shooting Leonie’s brother prior to her and Michael’s relationship which adds to Leonie’s discomfort with Big Joseph.
 When Michael, Leonie, Jojo, and Kayla visit him, it results in Big Joseph and Michael physically fighting.

-Maggie is Michael's mother.
+Maggie Ladner is Michael's mother.
 She, also, does not have a healthy relationship with her son, but unlike her husband, she tries to make an effort.
 She inhospitably welcomes Michael, Leonie, Jojo, and Kayla into her home in an effort to salvage her relationship with her son, but will not stand up to her husband.